ethereumdegen/punkpipeline/README.md

       node index.js

-## Reading the data from the pipeline from any programming language
+## Reading the data from the pipeline using any programming language

-Acquire the contract token data using JSONRPC in any language.
+Acquire the contract token data using JSONRPC in any language (python, ruby, go, etc...).
 The JSONRPC calls are as follows:

     1. getPunkOwner(punk_id_int): returns eth_address_string